visionscarto/world-atlas/README.md

 - keeps all properties fields from NE
 - also export countries and land in GeoJSON
 - fixes id=578 for Norway and publishes id in the tsv file
+- countries with no official iso_n3 code receive a negative id

 ## Usage